 With the evolution of changing infrastructure and increased emphasis on security and data protection, companies are outgrowing their in-house backup solutions and looking more and more to the public cloud.
 A full-featured enterprise backup and recovery solution is the best approach for ensuring that your data is protected, secure and reliable.

-Options like Cloud Protection Manager have therefore become an attractive alternative to traditional onsite backup systems.
-CPM provides flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage your backup operations.
-CPM has a Windows agent to consistently back up Windows applications and allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
-With CPM, you can recover a volume from a snapshot, increase its size and switch it with an existing attached volume in a single step.
+Options like N2WS Backup & Recovery have therefore become an attractive alternative to traditional onsite backup systems.
+N2WS provides flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage your backup operations.
+N2WS has a Windows agent to consistently back up Windows applications and allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
+With N2WS, you can recover EBS volumes from EBS snapshots, increase size or switch with an existing attached volume in a single step.